cadenedam/Project4/README.md

 Market
 The marketplace will be a centralized page listing available products for purchase.
 Products will include the following information:
-- Name of the product
+- <s>Name of the product
 - The store selling the product.
 - A description of the product
 - The quantity available for purchase
 - The price
 The marketplace listing page will show the store, product name, and price of the available goods.
 Customers can select a specific product to be taken to that product's page, which will include a description and the quantity available.
-When items are purchased, the quantity available for all users decreases by the amount being purchased.
+When items are purchased, the quantity available for all users decreases by the amount being purchased. </s>

 Sellers
 - <s>Sellers can create, edit, or delete products associated with their stores. </s>